 We collaborate and work with several brands, the Fair Labor Association (FLA), United Nations Refugee Agency (UNHCR) and relevant local authorities to remediate living and working conditions of refugees in Turkey.

-PUMA encourages its suppliers to employ 2 to 3 % Syrian refugees in Turkey, and some of the suppliers have just started to employ Syrian refugees with official work permits.
+PUMA encourages its suppliers in Turkey to offer 2 to 3 percent of their jobs to Syrian refugees, and some of the suppliers have already started to employ Syrian refugees with official work permits.

 We have also organized workshops with the FLA for our suppliers to prevent any kind of illegal refugee employment.